kossoff/zurb_foundation/STARTER/README.txt

 *
 * Drupal 7 also stores a cache of the data in .info files.
 If you modify any
 * lines in your sub-theme's .info file, you MUST refresh Drupal 7's cache by
-* simply visiting the Appearance page at admin/appearance.
+* simply visiting the Appearance page at admin/appearance or at admin/config/development/performance.

  1. Setup the location for your new sub-theme.